How To Make Yourself Focused

 Scientists think that regular exercise stimulates the release of a chemical called brain-derived neurotrophic factor.
 There have been some research studies that show that this particular chemical helps to rewire your memory circuits and make you form memories more easily and recall them.

 To start your day with exercise, you do not need to do anything drastic like joining a gym.
-In fact, if you only take a brisk walk with your morning coffee, you will still feel better and be able to concentrate more throughout the day.
+In fact, if you only take a brisk walk with your morning coffee, you will still feel better and have the ability to concentrate more the whole day.
 Most people do not have enough time to incorporate anything more than 15 or 20 minutes of exercise, but even that is enough to make a difference.

 Create a “Checkable” To-Do List